nlatham1999/go-agent/README.md

 -  [ ] update readme on concurrency
 -  [ ] remove collision detection and make a seperate package
 -  [ ] speed improvements on rendering
--  [ ] on sliders, if the value is set, than use that value when loading
+-  [x] on sliders, if the value is set, than use that value when loading
 -  [ ] agentset copy funcs
+-  [ ] stats should just be widgets